-- determining if the exemption is due, and - calculating the concessional reasonable cost figure.
+- determining if the exemption applies, and - calculating the concessional reasonable cost figure.

 Long service awards cannot be made within five years of each other.
-Any obvious abuse of the concession, such as an unusual frequency of awards to an individual, will lead to its withdrawal of the concessional treatment and tax being applied in full to the awards made.
+Any obvious abuse of the concession, such as an unusual frequency of awards to an individual, will lead to withdrawal of the concessional treatment and tax being applied in full to the awards made.